-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 \$25.b Offensive Material No student shall possess, share, or distribute profane, vulgar, pornographic, obscene, threatening or ethnically offensive materials in any format.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S25.b Offensive Material No student shall possess, share, or distribute profane, vulgar, pornographic, obscene, threatening or ethnically offensive materials in any format.
 This includes materials that advocate illegal or dangerous acts, and causes disruption to the Atlanta Public Schools, contains knowingly false or defamatory information, or is otherwise harmful to minors as defined by the Children's Internet Protection Act.
-Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix Materials deemed to be in violation of the Children's Internet Protection Act must be reported to school police.
-S25.b.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$25.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S25.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix Materials deemed to be in violation of the Children's Internet Protection Act must be reported to school police. \$25.b.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$25.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS \$25.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S26 Parties to the Offense No student shall urge, encourage, counsel, further, promote, assist, cause, advise, procure, or abet any other student(s) to violate any section or paragraph of this Code of Conduct.
-S26.1 1 to 3 Days Detention OR 1 to 3 Days ISS \$26.2 4 to 5 Days ISS OR 1 to 3 Days OSS S26.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
-S27 Battery of an Employee Causing Harm Students shall not intentionally make physical contact which causes physical harm to a school employee unless such physical contact or physical harm were in self_x0002_defense as provided by O.C.G.A. § 16-3-21.
-Physical harm may include, but is not limited To, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, etc. or where medical attention was sought for a significant injury.
+S26.1 1 to 3 Days Detention OR 1 to 3 Days ISS S26.2 4 to 5 Days ISS OR 1 to 3 Days OSS S26.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S27 Battery of an Employee Causing Physical Harm Students shall not intentionally make physical contact which causes physical harm to a school employee unless such physical contact or physical harm were in self_x0002_defense as provided by O.C.G.A. § 16-3-21.
+Physical harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, etc. or where medical attention was sought for a significant injury.
 Where physical harm is not present, students may be charged and disciplined in accordance with Code 6.b Battery to a School Board Employee.
 MANDATORY DISCIPLINE REFERRAL.
-A mandatory disipline referral should be sought is severe circumstances.
+A mandatory discipline hearing is required for this offensewith a mandatory recommendation for permanent expulsion.
+For students in grades 6-8, the Hearing Officer may elect to allow the student to return to their home school upon meeting enrollment requirements for high school, but this is not required.
 S27.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S28 Piracy Students will not copy computer programs, software or other technology provided by APS for personal use.
 Downloading unauthorized files is strictly prohibited.
 S28.1 1 to 3 Days Detention OR 1 to 3 Days ISS S28.2 4 to 5 Days ISS OR 1 to 3 Days OSS S28.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 S29 Public Displays of Affection No student shall be engaged in amorous kissing, touching, other inappropriate displays of affection.
-S29.1 1 to 3 Days Detention OR 1 to 3 Days ISS S29.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S29.1 1 to 3 Days Detention OR 1 to 3 Days ISS 1